 - 1 spring onion sliced diagonally

 - Boil your rice following instructions on the packet.

-- In the meantime, heat 2 tbsp of oil in a large frying pan.
+- In the meantime, heat 2 tablespoon of oil in a large frying pan.
 Add the onion wedges and fry for 3 minutes.
-Then add peppers and courgette and fry for another minute.
+Then add peppers and courgette and fry for another minute or two.